Is Savings Bank Account Actually Saving Or Killing Your Money?

 Let me ask you one question.
 Do you know anyone who has made a fortune with his savings bank account?
 If your answer is NO read further.

-Many of us park large chunk of money in a savings bank account just because of not enough investment awareness.
-We should realize that this chunk of money parked in savings account is actually termed as dead money in finance terms and will never make us a fortune.
-The actual use of bank account should be for safety and security purpose only and not for return on your capital.
+Many of us park a large chunk of money in a savings bank account just because of not enough investment awareness.
+We should realize that this chunk of money parked in a savings account is actually termed as dead money in financial terms and will never make us a fortune.
+The actual use of bank account should be for safety and security purpose only and not for a return on your capital.

 If you can make that as your motto for bank accounts, you will not need any further action but if you cannot then you need to come out of the trap by taking some actions.